tuki0918/eagle-mcp-server/README.md

 ```

-## Connecting to the MCP Server using SSE
+## Connecting to the MCP Server using Streamable HTTP

-All the most popular MCP clients (Claude Desktop, Cursor & Windsurf) use the following config format:
+Example config:

 ```
 {